FRCM, ARCM, Artist DipHons (Tel Aviv Music Academy)

-Romanian-Israeli-British violinist, winner of the prestigious Francois Shapira and Mozart Memorial Prizes, Ani Schnarch is internationally regarded as one of the most exciting and versatile violinists of her generation.
+Romanian-Israeli-British violinist, winner of the prestigious Francois Shapira, Israel and Mozart Memorial Prizes, England, Ani Schnarch is internationally regarded as one of the most exciting and versatile violinists of her generation.

-Born in Bucharest, Romania, Ani started performing at the age of seven.
-In 1974 she moved to Israel and continued her studies with Felix Andrievsky at the Samuel Rubin Music Academy, Tel Aviv University, with whom she also studied later at the Royal College of Music, London.
+Born in Bucharest, Romania, Ani Schnarch started performing at the age of seven.
+In 1974, she moved to Israel and continued her studies with Felix Andrievsky at the Samuel Rubin Music Academy, Tel Aviv University, with whom she also studied later at the Royal College of Music, London.

-In addition to her busy concert schedule, Ani is in great demand as a professor of violin at the Royal College of Music, gives Masterclasses in Europe, USA, Canada, Japan and Israel, and has been a Juror of numerous International Violin Competitions.
-She is one of the founders and faculty member of the internationally renowned Keshet Eilon Violin Master course in Israel and the Artistic Director of New Virtuosi Mastercourse and Festivals in UK and Italy.
+In addition to her busy concert schedule, Ani works as professor of violin at the Royal College of Music in London and gives masterclasses in Europe, USA, Canada, China, Singapore, Israel and Japan.
+She has been a Juror of numerous international violin competitions and is one of the founders and faculty member of the internationally renowned Keshet Eilon Violin Master course in Israel and the Artistic Director of New Virtuosi Mastercourse and Festivals in UK and Italy.

 Ani is a Pathway Consultant at Music Masters and, at Keshet Eilon Seminars.
 She works collaboratively with Jewish, Christian, Muslim Israelis, and young Palestinian violinists.

 In 2019, in appreciation of her services to music, Ani was awarded by His Royal Highness King Charles the IIIrd, Fellowship of the Royal College of Music.